cardinal-dev/Cardinal/webapp/docker/README.md

-<h1>Running Cardinal in a Docker Container</h1>
+<h1>Running Cardinal in a Container</h1>

-If desired, Cardinal can be deployed in a Docker container.
-Containers allow you to deploy applications in an isolated environment, acting as tenants to the Linux guest.
+If desired, Cardinal can be deployed in a container.
+Containers allow you to deploy applications in an isolated environment, acting as tenants to the Linux host.

-The `Dockerfile` provided installs the latest Cardinal source within an Ubuntu 18.04 environment.
+The `Dockerfile` provided will install the latest Cardinal release from source within an Ubuntu 18.04 environment.
 Before building the Cardinal image, please make sure you adapt the `Dockerfile` to fit your needs (i.e. locale, environment variables, etc.).